Fiora (musician): Songwriting and singing

 Whilst living in London in 2006, Fiora co-wrote the song "Broken Pieces" with Guy Sigsworth and Eicca Toppinen for the band Apocalyptica (see 7th Symphony (album)) During this period she also wrote the strings for Alanis Morissette's release Flavors of Entanglement.

 In 2009, Fiora travelled to Berlin to work with Paul Hankinson as finalists in the international song competition Das Lied.
 Following the competition and the coinciding success of a dance topline she had written and performed in 2007, "Show me a Reason", Fiora began collaborating with producers in Europe leading to her working on various releases for other pop and dance artists.

-In 2013, Fiora collaborated with Dutch DJ and record producer Armin van Buuren on the track, "Waiting for the Night", which was the first single released from van Buuren's fifth studio album, Intense.
+In 2013, Fiora collaborated with Dutch DJ and record producer Armin van Buuren on the track, "Waiting for the Night", which was the first single released from van Buuren's fifth studio album, Intense and subsequently became a featured performer in his Armin Only world tour.
 Fiora had previously worked with van Buuren on "Breathe In Deep", a track taken off of his fourth album, Mirage, in 2010.
 In 2018, they collaborated again under van Buuren's Rising Star alias on "Just As You Are", which was featured on his A State Of Trance 2018 compilation.
-Fiora also recorded the vocals for the song "Illegal" by the Michael Mind Project, which was part of their album State of Mind.

 Orchestral writing

 Whilst living in Tasmania in 2005, Fiora wrote the beginnings of what would be her first major orchestral project Flyphoenixx, which was recorded in the Federation Concert Hall in Hobart in June 2005 with the first session conducted by Guy Noble.
-After putting the project on hold for a number of years, Fiora came back to the project in 2009, recording new works she conducted herself.
-She has stated on her website she hopes to release Flyphoenixx mid-2011.
+After putting the project on hold for a number of years, Fiora came back to the project in 2009, recording new works she conducted herself and releasing Flyphoenixx in 2011.

-In 2011, Fiora scored her first major feature film—Matt Norman's Scab Girl Asylum.